pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

     they use resource IP addresses and you don't get to specify policies such as a weighted policy. *VPC flow logs* show traffic going to/from an ELB
+  * Cross-zone LB allows the LB to route traffic to instances in different zones.
+If it's disabled the ELB in an availability zone just routes to the instances in its zone.
+Enabled by default for ALB, disabled by default for NLB and GLB
   * An *Application Load Balancer (ALB)* makes routing decisions at the application layer aka Layer 7 (HTTP/HTTPS) on the content of the request in the host field)